NBISweden/workshop-python/ht19/preliminary.md

 ----

 # How to install Python

+> IMPORTANT NOTE: A shortcut for Windows and Mac users is to simple install Anaconda
+> as described [further down](https://www.anaconda.com/distribution/).
+Anaconda comes with
+> Python pre-installed.
+Otherwise, install as described here.

 Please, choose to install the version `3.6.0` or above.
 The latest version available is 3.7.0